-Master of Legal Studies, MLS: If you are looking to enhance your career opportunities or improve your interpersonal and conflict resolution skills, this is the program for you.
+Master of Legal Studies, MLS (in-person and online): If you are looking to enhance your career opportunities or improve your interpersonal and conflict resolution skills, this is the program for you.

 MLS graduation requirements (6 additional credits)